 I think that reducing stress is as individual as the causes of stress.
 It is why our 9 Ninja characteristics are so helpful – it is not one solution.
 We discuss 9 lenses through which we can identify the most applicable opportunities to improve our productivity and reduce our stress.
 For me, having a second brain is critical to remain focused and calm.
 Having a system that I trust to capture & categorize my various tasks keeps me in control of my work and a much happier person!

 What’s your email regime?

-I am a huge fan of @Action, @Read and @Waiting – it has completely changed my perspective on my inbox.
+I am a huge fan of @Action, @Read and @Waiting.
+It has completely changed my perspective on my inbox.
 I tend to check new emails a few times in the morning & afternoon and immediately file them.
-I set aside specific time to work on my @Action and review @Waiting.
+Then I set aside specific time to work on my @Action and review @Waiting.
 I tend to make time once a week for items in my @Read folder.

 What’s your favorite way to take a break in the middle of the day?